 Residence Hall Tours

 The Residence Life staff offers tours that are designed to address the individual interests of the participants.
-Tours may include all ten of the residence hall facilities, or just one depending on group interest.
-The typical completion time for a tour is one hour.
+Tours typically include five of the residence hall facilities, but can be adjusted to the interest of the group.
+The typical completion time for a tour is one hour and fifteen minutes.

 The tour guides are MSU students who currently live on-campus.
 They will provide you with information regarding the building facilities and amenities, offer the opportunity to view actual rooms in each residence hall, and articulate the traditional and current events occurring in each residence hall.

-For additional information contact the Residence Life Department at (406) 994-2661 or e-mail us at firstname.lastname@example.org
+For additional information contact the Residence Life Department at (406) 994-2661 or e-mail them at email@example.com

 Fitness Center Tour